Engel & Völkers

 Therefore, if you are buying the apartment as an investment, you could consider an off-plan property.
 But, if you are looking for a property that you can move into right away, or you want to start generating a rental income immediately, you should look for a ready apartment.

-9. Title deed
+9. Title Deed

 The title deed is the most important document of any property purchase in Dubai as it proves a person’s ownership of a particular property.